fhoda/gdelt/README.md

 # cloud_computing_project

-** The scripts whould run in place in the folder they are placed in already."
+**The scripts whould run in place in the folder they are placed in already.**

 ### Make sure to make the following folders in HDFS before you try to run any of the scripts.
 1. /gdelt/input